telematics-lab/IoD_Sim/README.md

 (pseudo)virtualization platform that can provide you a stable Linux-based work environment.
 You are welcome to provide new compatibility solutions any time.

+For more details, a dedicated publication that describes the entire simulation platform is available on [arXiv](https://arxiv.org/abs/2203.13710).

+Want to build scenarios through a GUI?
+[Airflow](https://github.com/GiovanniGrieco/IoD_Sim-airflow) is a Visual Programming Editor ad-hoc for IoD_Sim!
+It relies on [splash](https://github.com/GiovanniGrieco/IoD_Sim-splash) to transpile C++ models in Python visual blocks.

 ## Getting Started